kubeflow/pipelines/frontend/README.md

 which will return the list of pipelines currently defined in the mock database.

+### Using a real cluster as backend

+1. First configure your `kubectl` to talk to your kfp lite cluster.
+2. `npm run start:proxies` to start proxy servers that port forwards to your cluster.
+3. `npm start` to start a webpack dev server, it has already been configured to talk to aforementioned proxies.

 **Production Build:**
 You can do `npm run build` to build the frontend code for production, which creates a ./build directory with the minified bundle.
 You can test this bundle